bengentle10/remote-soil-resistance-monitoring/README.md

 ![Circuit Design in Proteus](images/simulation.png)

 3. ***Programming the Microcontroller:*** The ATmega328P microcontroller from the Proteus software environment was programmed using the [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/9207690465436-IDE-Support) to process sensor data and trigger alerts.
-The code, provided in the repository, handles both the Proteus simulation and actual hardware implementation.
+The repository contains all the resources you need to program your ATmega328 microcontroller.
+It includes two Arduino code files: "Arduino code - Proteus Simulation.ino" for simulating the program in Proteus software and "Arduino Code - Physical Implementation.ino" for running the program on the actual hardware.
+Additionally, a file named ".pdsprj" is provided for simulating the circuit in Proteus, allowing you to test your program in a virtual environment before implementing it on the physical ATmega328.

 After setting up the circuit design and programming the microcontroller, the Proteus simulation successfully replicated the designed functionality.
 The system accurately calculated and displayed soil resistance on the LCD [top right corner] based on simulated temperature and moisture sensor values.
 Additionally, it demonstrated remote data transmission capabilities, as evidenced by sensor data displayed in the console [middle left corner].
 See the image below for a visualization of these outputs.